Increasing usability & accessibility of complex weather apps

 Splashboard on desktops

 Splashboard is fully responsive and designed mobile-first to prioritise clarity and focus.
-On desktop, the experience stays consistent — but makes use of the larger screen, providing all users' chosen data in one place.
+On desktop, the experience stays consistent — but makes use of the larger screen, providing all users' chosen data in one screen rather then two sections.

 * OOUX provided a strong foundation for complex information architecture